daidong/daidong.github.io/_pages/about.md

 <h2 id="News">News!</h2>

 - **Fall 2023 Ph.D.
 RA positions** are available.
 Please send me an email for more details.
 - [Mar.
 2023] **Summer Intern** Abdullah Al Raqibul Islam and Md.
 Hasanur Rashid will be intern at Lawrence Berkeley National Laboratory; Di Zhang will be intern at Meta.
+Congrats!
 - [Jan.
 2023] **FaultyRank** is accepted by [IPDPS'23](https://www.ipdps.org).
 Congrats to Saisha Kamat and Abdullah Al Raqibul Islam!
 Saisha Kamat's first paper!
 This paper proposes a new graph-based method to check and repair inconsistencies in parallel file systems.
 - [Jan.
 2023] **Drill** is accepted by [IPDPS'23](https://www.ipdps.org).
 Congrats to Di Zhang and Chris Egersdoerfer!
 In this paper, we propose leveraging content-based and context-based features to better understand file system logs for accurate anomaly detection.
 - [Jan.
 2023] **DGAP** is accepted by [FAST'23 WiP](https://www.usenix.org/conference/fast23).
 Congrats to Abdullah Al Raqibul Islam!
 This Work-in-Progress paper introduces our latest progress in building an efficient dynamic graph processing framework based on persistent memory devices.